Porter’s Five Forces: How Forces Model Shapes Business Strategy

 The last one is the threat of substitute products and services.
 In this case, customers can buy other substitute products and services rather than buying from your company products, which will put a real threat to the service of the business in the future.

-For example, Electric vehicles are considered as a substitute product to gasoline vehicles, which pose the biggest threat to the whole industry such as Ford, Honda, Hyundai, just to name a few.
+For example, Electric vehicles are considered as a substitute product for gasoline vehicles, which pose the biggest threat to the whole industry such as Ford, Honda, and Hyundai, just to name a few.
 Those existing players have to spend more on research and development in order that they can release a full-electric model to compete with other new players such as Tesla.

 Porter’s Five Forces of The Chevron Corporation